Firstly, what is a Gaiwan?

 All in all we recommend at least six infusions to allow the leaf to completely open out and reveal all its complexity.

-For black, green and white teas, please infuse at the temperature specified on the product page (or slightly hotter) and far more rapidly.
-The higher leaf to water ratio means you need to be quick- just a few seconds.
+If you'd like to use your gaiwan for black, green and white teas, please infuse at the temperature specified on the product page (or slightly hotter - but only five or ten degrees) and far more rapidly.
+The higher leaf to water ratio means you need to be quick - just a few seconds.
 But with this method you can infuse the leaf repeatedly before it is exhausted - each infusion should reveal different flavour notes.

 We’ve got our own Rare Tea Gaiwan set that comes with everything you need: a Gaiwan teapot and lid, a fine mesh tea strainer, a serving jug to decant the perfectly infused tea into, and six small tasting cups if you’re in the mood to share.

-Here's a film we’ve made to show you how to use it:
+Here's a short film we’ve made to show you how to use a gaiwan for loose leaf tea:

 There’s a great saying, told to us by one of our oldest and beloved farmers in Anxi, about oolong: